List of Coronation Street characters introduced in 1960: Linda Cheveski

 Linda Cheveski (also Tanner) is played by actress Anne Cunningham between 1960 and 1984.
 The character was created by series creator Tony Warren as part of the original cast, and she appears in the first episode along with family members including her mother, aging 'good-time girl' Elsie Tanner and her 'lovable rogue' brother Dennis.
 She is later joined by her Polish husband Ivan, and the young couple are central to early storylines as they cope with Linda's pregnancy affecting their marriage.
 Cunningham was written out after a year due to a strike at the actor's union Equity preventing new contracts being signed, and the actress chose not to return when the strike ended.
 This has thus far proved to be Cunningham's last appearance as a member of the regular cast, but she has returned for several short stints since, most recently in 1984.

 Linda was the daughter of Arnold and Elsie Tanner.
 She was born in Annie Walker's living room at The Rovers Return Inn on 8 January 1940, being delivered by Ena Sharples.
 Linda grew up in the Street, presumably attending Bessie Street School.

 Like her mother Elsie, Linda was interested in men and eager to marry.
 At thirteen, she fought off her mother's boyfriend Chuck Nelson when he tried to rape her.
 She took a job at Elliston's Raincoat Factory and briefly dated David Barlow before falling for Roy Newman, an American GI stationed at Burtonwood.
-The pair became engaged but the whirlwind romance didn't last.
+The pair became engaged but the whirlwind romance did not last.

 In 1957, she met Ivan Cheveski, a Polish immigrant, and they married in 1958.
-Their lives together began happily with a move to Warrington, but Linda quickly grew dissatisfied with the marriage as Ivan wanted to support her and didn't want her go off to work or to begin a family until they were financially secure.
+Their lives together began happily with a move to Warrington, but Linda quickly grew dissatisfied with the marriage as Ivan wanted to support her and did not want her to work or to begin a family until they were financially secure.
 When she became pregnant in late 1960, she fled to Weatherfield and moved back in with Elsie and younger brother Dennis.
 Ivan tracked her down but she was surprised when he liked the idea of having a baby, so they reconciled.